wallarm/product-documentation/docs/2.16/admin-en/installation-docker-en.md

 ## Image overview

 The WAF node can be deployed as a Docker container.
-The Docker container is hefty and contains all subsystems of the WAF node.
+The Docker container is fat and contains all subsystems of the WAF node.

 The functionality of the WAF node installed inside the Docker container is completely identical to the functionality of the other deployment options.